Kidney Health and Provincial Transplant

 St. Paul’s Chronic Kidney Disease Outreach Program is working with Northern communities to prevent kidney diseases by promoting healthy living.
 Once diagnosed, patients and their families are taught how a healthy lifestyle and proper diet can help slow the progression of kidney disease and how to manage it.

 Provincial Transplant Services

-The Offer Hope campaign, which features personal stories of donors and recipients, continued to raise public awareness of the benefits of organ donation across Saskatchewan.
+The Offer Hope campaign (2015) features the personal stories of donors and recipients and raises awareness of the benefits of organ donation across Saskatchewan.
 The Transplant Program continues to engage stakeholders across many sectors to support organ and tissue donation and to actively support the population of patients being assessed for transplant, actively awaiting transplant, and who have received a transplant.

 Kidney Health Services at St. Paul's Hospital is located in B Wing on the 3rd Floor.

-For more information on Saskatoon Health Region Kidney Services or the Provincial Transplant Program, visit the links below.
+For more information on the Saskatchewan Health Authority’s Kidney Services or the Provincial Transplant Program, visit the links below.